-- The project is large and located in a high traffic volume area (with high truck traffic volume at about 40% of total traffic). - An accelerated construction schedule would help to limit construction impacts to stakeholders and while addressing safety concerns during the construction period. - Maintenance of traffic is a challenge; the multiple work types included in the project could benefit from a high level of multi-discipline coordination and integrated approach to construction sequencing. - The project characteristics (size, high traffic volumes and truck traffic) are such that a performance-based contract would help to reduce the risk of change orders and cost overruns. - The project size will be highly attractive to the region's larger players and is likely to attract a strong pool of proposers willing to bid under a DBB model.
+- The project is large and located in a high traffic volume area.
+Maintenance of traffic schemes maintain open southbound.
+One lane northbound will be a continuous closure based on queuing analysis. - An accelerated construction schedule would help to limit construction impacts to stakeholders while addressing safety concerns during the construction period. - Maintenance of traffic is a challenge; the multiple work types included in the project could benefit from a high level of multi-discipline coordination and integrated approach to construction sequencing. - The project characteristics (size, high traffic volumes and truck traffic) are such that a performance-based contract would help to reduce the risk of change orders and cost overruns. - The project size will be highly attractive to the region's larger players and is likely to attract a strong pool of proposers willing to bid under a DBB model.

-Therefore, the INDOT identified the DBB model as the preferred delivery model and proceeded with procuring the project on that basis.
+Therefore, INDOT identified the DBB model as the preferred delivery model and proceeded with procuring the project on that basis.